HomeReady® Mortgage Guidelines

-Due to the popularity of the FHA mortgage program, Fannie Mae has felt the pinch of competition.
+Due to the popularity of the FHA program, Fannie Mae has felt the pinch of competition.
 In order to serve more people, Fannie May introduced the My Community Mortgage program.
 This program has been retired and was replaced with the HomeReady® program.
-The HomeReady® mortgage makes it possible for people with low to moderate-income to qualify for a home mortgage.
+The HomeReady® mortgage makes it possible for people with low to moderate-income to qualify for a home loan.

 Only 3%* down Payment